officelearn/azure-docs.sv-se/articles/search/search-get-started-java.md

     }
     ```

-### <a name="add-the-http-operations"></a>Lägg till HTTP-åtgärder
+### <a name="add-the-http-operations"></a>Add the HTTP operations

-1. I `src` >  `main` > `java` > `service` mapp lägger du till en`SearchServiceClient`-klass.
-Det gör du genom att välja mappen `service`, tryck på ALT + INSERT, Välj **Java-klass**och sedan ange klass namnet.
+1. In  the `src` >  `main` > `java` > `service` folder, add an`SearchServiceClient` class.
+To do this, select the `service` folder, press Alt + Insert, select **Java Class**, and then enter the class name.
-1. Öppna klassen `SearchServiceClient` och ersätt innehållet med följande kod.
-Den här koden innehåller de HTTP-åtgärder som krävs för att använda Azure Kognitiv sökning-REST API.
-Ytterligare metoder för att skapa ett index, överföring av dokument och frågor om indexet läggs till i ett senare avsnitt.
+1. Open the `SearchServiceClient` class, and replace the contents with the following code.
+This code provides the HTTP operations required to use the Azure Cognitive Search REST API.
+Additional methods for creating an index, uploading documents, and querying the index will be added in a later section.

     ```java
     package main.java.service;